thirumurthis/Learnings/K8s/AKS/mount_KeyValutAsVolume.md

 - Define the secret provider
+  - In below example we mount the azure blob storage as volume and read the key from it and udpate a properties file.
+  - This can be achived using helm chart for azure as well. but below is a simple example with different approach.
 ```yaml
 # This is a SecretProviderClass example using aad-pod-identity to access the key vault
 apiVersion: secrets-store.csi.x-k8s.io/v1